benlundberg/Architecture/README.md

 # Architecture
 Xamarin Forms Architecture

 This project is used as a template for most of my Xamarin Forms projects.
-To create a solution template from this project, follow the instructions below.
+To create a solution template from this project, follow the instructions below (OR just download the XFTemplate.zip file in this repo).

 1. In Visual Studio, click on Project -> Export Template...